 Virtual reality is the term used to describe a three-dimensional, computer generated environment which can be explored and interacted with by a person.
 That person is immersed within this environment, giving the impression that the person is really there, and can perform a series of actions within this virtual world.
 It has both entertainment and serious uses.
-If you want to understand VR in more detail, read this article – What is Virtual Reality.
+If you want to understand VR in more detail, read this article – The Complete Guide to Virtual Reality.

 A VR headset is a device that you wear over your eyes like a pair of goggles.
 It blocks out all external light and shows you an image on a high-definition screen in front of your eyes.